 The Women’s Empowerment Center is having a positive impact.

-In February, MEF gave the village the funds they needed to hire a teacher to teach some village women how to use the foot-powered sewing machines and other equipment.
+In February 2022, MEF gave the village the funds they needed to hire a teacher to teach some village women how to use the foot-powered sewing machines and other equipment.
 The results have been amazing.
-The village wants to expand the training, purchase some material to be used in the training, and add five more sewing machines.
+The village wants to expand the training, purchase some materials to be used in the training, and add five more sewing machines.
 The total cost will be $1,500.

 A disabled woman who lives in the village, Fachan Doreen, was trained and is now in charge of the project.
 Fachan Doreen is the mother of two girls.
 Fachan Doreen is training five other women from the village in the use of all the equipment.